Ugochukwuodinaka/Shark-Attacks-Analysis/README.md

-# Shark Attacks Analysis
+# Shark Attacks Analysis (1900-2017)
 ![](images/Sharks_Attacks_image.jpg)

 ## Project Overview

 ### Introduction:
-The "Shark Attacks Analysis" project aims to investigate and analyze global shark attack data to gain insights into the patterns, trends, and factors associated with shark attacks.
+The __Shark Attacks Analysis (1900-2017)__ project aims to investigate and analyze global shark attack data to gain insights into the patterns, trends, and factors associated with shark attacks.
 Through the examining of this data, geographical locations, species involved, environmental conditions, and human activities, the project seeks to provide an understanding of shark attacks, their frequency, and potential risk factors.
 Sharks Atacks Analysis contains Shark attacks reported over the past 100 years, including location, activity, victim info (name, gender, age), shark species, etc. The project aims to explore and analyze sharks attacks all around the world.

 ### Objectives: